Grant access to Settings

 If the built-in policies are not granular enough for your needs, you can manage permissions at the setting level.

-Assume that you have a particular Settings 2.0 schema, say settings.apm.my-super-secret-schema, the only one that you want to keep open for the Sales and IT groups.
+Assume that you have a particular Settings 2.0 schema, say settings.apm.my-super-secret-schema, the only one you want to keep open for the Sales and IT groups.

 You want to allow access to the following: